Schwabentor: History

 The gate tower built around 1250 was originally open towards the inside of the city and was only enclosed with a stone wall in 1547.
 In 1572, a stair turret was added; in the same year Matthias Schwäri painted a picture of a merchant with a cart on the inner wall.
 In the 19th century, this picture sparked a legend about a Swabian man who came to Freiburg with two barrels full of gold to buy the town.
 He was ridiculed, especially after it turned out that the barrels only contained sand and pebbles.
 Before his departure, his wife had secretly replaced the gold with a worthless filling.

-Until 1900 the Schwabentor remained mostly unchanged.
-Then it was almost doubled in height according to the design of Carl Schäfer and equipped with a crow-stepped gable modelled on city towers of Northern Germany.
+Until 1900, the Schwabentor remained mostly unchanged after which it was almost doubled in height according to the design of Carl Schaefer and equipped with a crow-stepped gable modelled on city towers of Northern Germany.
 In 1903 Fritz Geiges added a painting of Freiburg's city patron, [Saint George], depicted as a dragon hunter on the exterior.
 The conversions ended in 1913 with the building of historicized annexes.
 The conversion was partially undone in 1954, and the Schwabentor was provided with a simpler tented roof, which was similar to the original one, and a bell turret with an onion dome.

 The keystone of the inner arch shows a Romanesque depiction of the "Boy with Thorn", an antique figurine, which is interpreted in a Christian way here, meaning that man walks the earth with the thorn of the Original sin within him.
 Whoever passes through the gate should be reminded of it.

-Next to the gate there is a square, which is unofficially called Platz der letzten Barrikade von 1848 (English "Square of the Last Barricade of 1848").
+Located near the gate is a square, which is unofficially called Platz der letzten Barrikade von 1848 (English "Square of the Last Barricade of 1848").
 On Easter Monday of 1848, an association of independent, military volunteers of Baden was defeated by the superior government troops of the Grand Duke of Baden.

-The Schwabentor is being renovated since summer 2012 and is to be finished in November 2013.
+The Schwabentor is being renovated since the summer of 2012 and is expected to be finished by November 2013.
 After removing the plaster it became apparent that the damages were more severe than anticipated.
 The previous extension of the tower produced fissures in the walls, and the foundation has to be reinforced because it isn't stable enough.
 To examine this, exploratory drillings were scheduled for April 2013.
-In 2022, it was suggested to become world heritage.
+In 2022, it was suggested to become a World Heritage Site.